 - No edibles, vape oils, or vape products

-CBD Pure hasn’t received the high-profile accolades as some of the other brands like PureKana and Elixinol, but make no mistake – they manufacture one of best pain reliever CBD tinctures on the market.
+CBD Pure hasn’t received the high-profile accolades as some of the other brands like PureKana and PremiumJane, but make no mistake – they manufacture one of best CBD tinctures on the market.
+Especially when discussing products that help to treat everyday pain.

 Moreover, they use 3rd party lab testing to verify that every batch has perfect cannabinoid profiling, is pesticide-free, and is free of any harmful microorganisms or pathogens that may have been present as bacteria or fungi in the raw hemp material.